There are two ways to talk about transformational leadership.

 Transformational leaders walk the talk.
 They embody the change that they want to drive in the organization.
 When Satya Nadella pushed for humility in Microsoft’s culture, it resonated with the team because they could witness it in Nadella’s personality.

 Transformational leaders create a culture that encourages knowledge sharing and creative problem-solving.
 Slack started out as a side project to solve an internal problem, which couldn’t have been possible without the support of its leadership.

 Transformational leaders understand that their team consists of individuals with unique challenges and aspirations.
 They listen to grievances and take an active interest in furthering their team members’ careers.
 Susan Wojcicki’s push for maternity leave at Google was a response to reduce the problems new mothers were facing in the company.

 Transformation can be exhausting.
 Thus, transformational leaders are experts at motivating their teams to drive incremental changes and accomplish their vision.
 Hasbro’s revival didn’t happen overnight.
 Their leadership had to continuously motivate their employees, run experiments, and learn from data to hit their goals.

 We often think of digital transformation as the adoption of new technologies.
 But simply deploying tools doesn’t lead to success in the digital age.

 Digital transformation is a transformation of culture and mindset.
 At its helm are leaders who are motivated and not intimidated by change.
 Transformational leadership prepares leaders for the new reality of business, one where every company is a technology company susceptible to disruption.

-To read about digital transformation initiatives in 2022, check out our latest report that surveys over 1,000 business leaders in the US.
+To learn about the digital transformation initiatives that will define 2024, check out our latest research report that surveys over 300 executive and product decision-makers.